obbteam/bunq-savequest/README.md

+# SaveQuest
 1. pip install openai
 2. pip install PySide6
 3. pip install bunq_sdk --upgrade
 4. create context with an API key and run the script context.py
 5. run app.py
 6. enjoy :)

+Note: our final commit and version of the project is not merged with the latest features (animations, notifications)